skalthoff/Jellify/README.md

 ##### Running
 - Run `npm run start` to start the dev server
 - Open the `android` folder with Android Studio
+  - *Android Studio should automatically grab the "Run Configurations" and initialize Gradle*
 - Run either on a device or in the simulator

 ##### Building